-However, because you’re using soap, a residue or film is likely to occur.
+However, a residue or film is likely to occur because you’re using soap.
 Rinse the floor thoroughly with clean water to prevent this.
-Once you’re done, dry the floor as usual using a towel or cloth.
+Once you’re done, dry the floor, as usual, using a towel or cloth.

 How to Clean Grout Lines

-The grout lines in travertine floors allow the individual tiles to expand or contract as the season and temperature changes.
+The grout lines in travertine floors allow the individual tiles to expand or contract as the season and temperature change.
 It effectively prevents the tiles from rubbing against each other and cracking.
-However, the grout is also susceptible to water damage, discoloration, stains and even mold.
+However, the grout is also susceptible to water damage, discoloration, stains, and even mold.

 You can clean travertine grout lines using equal parts of water and baking soda to form a paste.
 Scrub it into the lines using a small brush or specialized grout brush.
 Try to keep the paste and brush on the grout and away from the tile to prevent damage.

 If your grout lines are beyond repair, you can regrout.
-Simply remove the grout in between the lines entirely and then replace it with new, fresh grout.
-This may seem like a hard task.
-However, it’s much easier and cheaper than having to replace the tiles due to damage.
+Remove the grout between the lines entirely and replace it with new, fresh grout.
+This may seem like an arduous task.
+However, it’s much easier and cheaper than replacing the tiles due to damage.

 Maintaining Travertine Floors